Cyclone Tauktae: Pre-landfall

-On May 16, 2021, Indian Prime Minister Narendra Modi held a high review meeting to review preparedness on the cyclone through video conferencing with various senior officials in New Delhi.
-All coastal fishing in Kerala was banned by the state's disaster management authority between May 13–17 in anticipation of rough seas caused by Tauktae's formation and traversal of the offshore waters.
-The IMD issued a red alert for nine districts in Kerala for torrential rainfall on May 15, including Lakshadweep.
+On 16 May 2021, Indian Prime Minister Narendra Modi held a high review meeting to review preparedness on the cyclone through video conferencing with various senior officials in New Delhi.
+All coastal fishing in Kerala was banned by the state's disaster management authority between 13 and 17 May in anticipation of rough seas caused by Tauktae's formation and traversal of the offshore waters.
+The IMD issued a red alert for nine districts in Kerala for torrential rainfall on 15 May, including Lakshadweep.
 All flights at Agatti Airport in Lakshadweep were suspended while the cyclone passed over the archipelago.
 The National Disaster Response Force (NDRF) dispatched nine teams to Kerala while detachments of the Indian military were placed on standby.
 Supplemental oxygen and other medical supplies were also brought within the risk areas from both domestic and foreign sources.
-Three fishermen on an inoperable vessel were rescued by the Indian Coast Guard 19 km off Kannur on May 14.
+Three fishermen on an inoperable vessel were rescued by the Indian Coast Guard 19 km off Kannur on 14 May.
 More than 2,000 people were evacuated to 71 centres were established for populations vulnerable to coastal erosion while COVID-19 patients among the evacuees were brought to specialised treatment centres.
 A curfew initially imposed to curtail the spread of COVID-19 in Dakshina Kannada, Karnataka.
 In total, the NDRF mobilised 4,700 personnel in 100 teams across six states.
 In Gujarat, 200,000 people were evacuated from low-lying areas all while 54 teams of the National Disaster Response Force and State Disaster Response Force (SDRF) were deployed.
 In Maharashtra, Chief Minister Uddhav Thackeray said alerts had been raised for coastal districts and that the state administration had been preparing to ensure that electricity and oxygen supply would remain in COVID-19 hospitals.
-Operations at Mumbai International Airport were suspended on May 17 between 11:00 and 14:00 IST.
-Bandra Worli Sea Link was also closed for normal traffic and the COVID-19 vaccinaion drive in Mumbai was also suspended for the day.
+Operations at Mumbai International Airport were suspended on 17 May between 11:00 and 14:00 IST.
+Bandra Worli Sea Link was also closed for normal traffic and the COVID-19 vaccination drive in Mumbai was also suspended for the day.